juliusloman/dynatrace-extension-business-hours/README.md

 ## Calendar based configuration

+Create busines hours level (or levels) based on remote calendar in ical format.

-This option allows you to flexible define your business hours level in a calendar configured in your preferred calendar system (Google calendar, Office 365, etc.) if calendar is accesible remotely from the ActiveGate extension.
+This option allows you to flexible define your business hours level in a calendar configured in your preferred calendar system (Google calendar, Office 365, etc.) if calendar is accesible remotely from the ActiveGate where the extension is deployed.

 - **Level name** - specifies level name (level metric dimension)  e.g. _24x7_ , unless **Use event summary** option is selected
 - **Calendar URL** - URL of the remote calendar in [icalendar](https://en.wikipedia.org/wiki/ICalendar) format